casefabric/guide/docs/ide/parameter-mapping.md

 ## Binding Refinement (Operations)
-Cafienne provides a small set of operations to enable various patterns of binding the Case File Item to a Task Input Parameter.
+CaseFabric provides a small set of operations to enable various patterns of binding the Case File Item to a Task Input Parameter.
 Also for binding Task Output Parameters back to the Case File Item a number of operations is supported.

 > A critical element in choosing the right operation is the multiplicity of the Case File Item.
 >
-> If the multiplicity is `0..*` or `1..*` or simply `*`, the Cafienne engine treats the Case File Item as an array.
+> If the multiplicity is `0..*` or `1..*` or simply `*`, the CaseFabric engine treats the Case File Item as an array.

 Details are described in the below screenshots.